junxit/us-congress-bills-113/derived/amendments.md

 ### 22 U.S.C. § 1472

-> in paragraph (4)(A), by striking “Broadcasting Board of Governors” and inserting “United States International Communications Agency”; and
+> in paragraph (4)(A), by striking “Broadcasting Board of Governors” and inserting “United States International Communications Agency”;

 | | |
 |---|---|